Investing in stocks is investing in a portion of a publicly traded company.

 The fourth step is to analyze the company's cash flow to see whether the company has enough cash for future growth or distribution to shareholders.

-Through the above four steps, investors could gain more insights into whether the company is performing well and how well a company runs.
+Through the above four steps, investors could gain more insights into whether the company is performing well and how well the company runs.

 How does the "four-step method" work?
 In the following videos, we will explain in more detail.